skp17/my_website/content/home/experience.md

   description = """
   Responsibilities include:

-  * Developping software that are compatible with modbus and BACnet protocols
+  * Develop software in python that were compatible with Modbus and BACnet protocols for the company’s embedded systems department and testing department.
-  * Debugging company software
+  * Worked on a NodeJS module written in C\\C++ that sent BACnet services through an IP network
+  * Provided support to various departments and requested feedback for UX improvements

   """

 # [[experience]]